nandadomenicali/nandadomenicali/README.md

-# Hello, World! 👋🏻 🌎
+# Hello World! 👋🏻 🌎

 ## About Me

-👋 Hello!
-I’m a professional passionate about technology and helping people build successful careers in the IT field.
+👩🏻‍💻 I’m a professional passionate about technology and helping people build successful careers in the IT field.
 Combining my experience in **technical recruiting** with my background in software development, I’ve created initiatives to guide developers toward landing their dream jobs in the industry.

 💡 **What do I do?**
 - 💻 **Mentorship "Level UP: Junior Developer 🎮"**: I help beginner and junior devs stand out in the tech market by applying my expertise in technical recruiting and software development.